TsukiGva2/nanoFORTH/README.md

 * Turn off LED(blue) on digital pin 6, (0 is LOW).
 > 0 6 OUT ⏎

-* Tefine a function, or a 'word' in FORTH, **red** to turn red LED on, and blue LED off.
+* Define a function, or a 'word' in FORTH, **red** to turn red LED on, and blue LED off.
 > : **red** 1 5 OUT 0 6 OUT ; ⏎
 >> \> the symbol : starts the definition, and ; ends the function (or word) definition